turbot/guardrails-samples/policy_packs/gcp/cis_v200/section7/README.md

 categories: ["cis"]
 ---

-# Enforce GCP CIS v2.0.0 - Section 7 - BigQuery
+# GCP CIS v2.0.0 - Section 7 - BigQuery

 This section addresses Google CloudPlatform BigQuery.
 BigQuery is a serverless, highly-scalable, and cost-effective cloud data warehouse with an in-memory BI Engine and machine learning built in.